sakaiproject/sakai/basiclti/docs/sakai_lti_vendor.md

 **sakai.properties** file resides.

-**Note:** You only have to copy this file into **sakai.home** once regardless of the number of pre-configured Basic LTI tools that you want to install.
+**Note:** You only have to copy this file into **sakai.home** once regardless of the number of pre-configured LTI tools that you want to install.
 If you look in **sakai.home** and find this file is already there, all that is necessary is to add a new tool registration XML to the existing file.